sherdwhite/backend_challenge/README.md

 your API.<br>
 ● You should include a README outlining how to use your API and how to run your test suite.<br>
-● When you are finished, please respond to this email with a zip file.<br>